codeface-io/SwiftNodes/README.md

 3. Implement TODOs from comments in code ... release 0.5.0
 4. Further align API with official Swift data structures (What would Apple do?):
    1. Align node access API with `Dictionary` (subscripts etc.) ... and review how we deal with node identity (can that be simplified? can we avoid storing that id determination closure? ...)
    2. Add synchronous and asynchronous filtering- and mapping functions.
-The existing `subGraph` function should probably rather be some kind of filter over node IDs, unless we employ set operations, or both ...
+The existing `subGraph` function should probably rather be some kind of filter over node IDs, unless we employ set operators, or both ...
    3. Review API, make it precise and consistent (thereby more stable)
        * Precise argument- and return types (neither needlessy specific nor needlessly general), employ opaque arguments (`some`) and opaque result types
        * Do not suggest or require order where order is meaningless